 Resize Disks and Partitions | Disable | The disk and partition settings from the source server will be retained on the target server. | |

 Enable | You can resize disks and partitions for the target server.
-For details, see Resizing disk partitions. | ||
+For details, see Resizing Disks and Partitions on Windows and Resizing Disks and Partitions on Linux. | ||

 Start Target Upon Launch | No | After the migration is complete, the target server will automatically shut down. | |